 Image credit and full workout: Fitness Reloaded.

 If you have never tried yoga before, pregnancy is the best time to do so.
-This is one exercise I did do, and it helps tremendously with relaxation and stretching an aching pregnant body.
+This is an exercise I have done off an on during pregnancy, and it helps tremendously with relaxation, strengthening the core and stretching an aching pregnant body.

 5. Low Impact Cardio Workout